angular/flex-layout/docs/documentation/Developer-Setup.md

 * To build the library, run `npm run lib:build`
 * To build and serve the demo-app, run `npm run demo:serve`
+* To build and serve the Universal app, run `npm run universal:serve`

 ## Integration within your project